marnuesa/Omics_integration/README.md

 # 🧬 Omics Integration

 This repository contains all the scripts and resources used for a multi-omics analysis of stress response in melon plants (*Cucumis melo*, cultivar Piel de Sapo).
-The pipeline integrates small and long RNA transcriptomics, whole-genome bisulfite sequencing (WGBS) methylome data, and miRNA–mRNA–methylation associations using multiple linear regression.
+The pipeline integrates sRNA and mRNA transcriptomics, whole-genome bisulfite sequencing (WGBS) methylome data, and miRNA–mRNA–methylation associations using multiple linear regression.

 ---